fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
+The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [5rahim/seanime](https://github.com/5rahim/seanime) - Scan, automate and enjoy your anime collection, read manga, track your progress and more - all in one place.
 - [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards
-- [RaunoT/plex-rewind](https://github.com/RaunoT/plex-rewind) - Present Plex user statistics and habits in a beautiful and organized manner à la Spotify Wrapped.
+- [RaunoT/plex-rewind](https://github.com/RaunoT/plex-rewind) - Present Plex user statistics and habits in a beautiful and organized manner.
 - [arthurfiorette/steam-trader](https://github.com/arthurfiorette/steam-trader) - 📈 Trade items smartly with multiple automated steam accounts at the same time!
 - [step-security/harden-runner](https://github.com/step-security/harden-runner) - Network egress filtering and runtime security for GitHub-hosted and self-hosted runners
 - [swingerman/lovelace-fluid-level-background-card](https://github.com/swingerman/lovelace-fluid-level-background-card) - This card wraps any other cards and renders a fluid background behind them.